nba-emu/NanoBoyAdvance/README.md

 The commands may change in future.

 ## About me
 I'm a 19 years old computer engineering student from Germany who loves computers and magical lowlevel stuff.
 Is there really anything more to tell?
 Computers are awesome.
+They're perfect, humans not.